sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 - The high object needs a blank material, bakers like Marmoset Toolbag will however do this for you
 - Remove all materials from both low and high before export.
 Alternatively, one can also delete them in the baker or disable material export

+## Floaters
+[[glossary#Floaters|Floaters]] can make the AO maps look bad around the borders of floaters by creating height offsets and messing up light ray paths from the baker.
+This can be solved by placing the floater not in the air above the mesh, but in such a way that it's a part of the mesh.
+It's also important to make sure that floaters have the exact angle of the surface below them.

 ## Exporting
 - Export all high objects that should be on the same atlas in one fbx file, do the same for the low in a separate file (`Armor_low.obj` `Armor_high.obj`)